 KPTL is a TRULY GLOBAL company with an international reach and presence, world-class capabilities and capacities, widespread experience and expertise and best-in-class systems, processes and standards.
-With a footprint spanning 44 countries in 5 continents, the Company today is amongst the leading and largest provider of world-class Transmission and Distribution (T&D) solutions in the world.
+With a footprint spanning over 50 countries in 5 continents, the Company today is amongst the leading and largest provider of world-class Transmission and Distribution (T&D) solutions in the world.

 - Philippines Working from 2005 and almost completed USD 100 Mn worth projects.

 - Thailand Using an existing corridor of single circuit, constructed 500 KV Double circuit line of 167 km.
 Received another project at Phuket.

 - Ukraine (CIS) First 750 KV project for KPTL.
 Line of 345 km single circuit with 5 conductor and Pre- cast foundation.
 Continued presence in the country with second project valued at USD 17 Mn.

 - Armenia (CIS) USD 20 Mn project expected to be completed in 2016.

 - Tajikistan (CIS) Successfully completed two lines.
 Contract Value of Transmission line is USD 24 Mn.
 Received additional work order for the existing project.

 - Algeria Present since 2004.
 Completed 11 projects with more than 30 lines ranging from 400 KV to 66 KV.

 - Congo Successfully completed 400 KV – 277 km line of project value USD 92 Mn.
 Also, completed rehabilitation of 500 KV HVDC / 230 KV – 2300 km.
 Currently executing interconnection of 230 KV line from Rwanda to Congo.

 - Djibouti Completed Ethiopia – Djibouti Interconnection projects of 132 KV / 66 KV lines which runs about 160 km inside Djibouti.